 The guides were little better.
 One Sunday in June 2017 I looked out of my living room window to see a Blue Badge Guide spreading her map out on the bonnet of my car.

 The problem is, Bampton provides easy gains for the tour operators – there are no entrance fees, no charges and no restrictions.
-All they have to do is roll up in their buses, disgorge a cargo of tourists to wander round and gawp, and ship them out again half an hour later.
+All they have to do is roll up in their minibuses and coaches, disgorge a cargo of tourists to wander round and gawp, and ship them out again half an hour later.
+The guided tours do pretty much the same thing, but a guide does a talk pointing at a little plastic flip-folder with pictures of the filming.

-When we’ve written to the tour companies to explain what it feels like to be an exhibit in your own home, the responses channel Shaggy, circa 2000 – ‘It wasn’t me”.
-No matter which tour company one writes to, it’s never their fault
+When we’ve written to the tour companies to explain what it feels like to be an exhibit in your own home, the responses channel Shaggy, circa 2000 – “It wasn’t me”.
+No matter which tour company one writes to, it’s never their fault.
+They only bring a few tourists and make sure they don’t look through windows or damage property.
+They are paragons; it’s all those other nasty tour companies that are the problem.

 “Whilst on our tour our driver asked all our passengers to respect the communities privacy and that people lived there and it was not a ‘set’ – I was pleased to hear this.
 We will also try as much as possible to keep our groups staggered and our policy is always 16 seat minicoaches only to try and minimise our impact on communities and the environment.

 It was a minibus tourist who, when I asked him not to bang on our living room window to make our dog bark for his picture, flipped me the bird and told me to f**k off.
-Neighbours have reported similar occurrences, including the same response from guides
+Neighbours have reported similar occurrences, including the same response from minicoach guides.

-Sadly, it’s not just a problem for Bampton’s residents.
-In the summer of 2019 the village church, St Mary’s, held the funeral of a serving RAF officer from RAF Brize Norton, our local base.
-As the deceased officer’s family and two young children were walking into the church behind his union flag-draped coffin, a large tour coach party arrived.
+It seems neither tourists nor guides have any sense of how intrusive their presence and behaviour are.
+In the summer of 2019 the village church held the funeral of a serving RAF officer from RAF Brize Norton, our local base.
+As the officer’s family and two young children were walking into the church behind his union flag-draped coffin, a large tour coach party arrived.

-The tourists milled around the hearse, taking photographs of the funeral party and the floral tributes that read, simply, DAD.
-They tried to walk in to look around the church during the funeral but, fortunately, were stopped by a churchwarden.
-After some searching and questioning, I eventually found their guide, sitting on a bench and chatting to some of his group in the sun outside the library.
-When I suggested he might like to get his tour party under control, out from the church, away from the hearse and the mourners, he suggested, casually, that he’d already asked them to stay away and it wasn’t really his problem.
+The tourists milled around the hearse, taking photographs of the funeral party and the floral tributes.
+They attempted to walk in to look around the church during the funeral but, fortunately, were stopped by a churchwarden.
+After some searching and questioning, I eventually found their guide, sitting on a bench and chatting to some of his group outside the library.
+When I suggested he might like to get his tour party under control, out from the church, away from the hearse and the mourners, he suggested, casually, that he’d already asked them to stay away, it wasn’t really his problem and what did I expect him to do about it?

 It was only after I made him aware of just how disrespectful both his behaviour and his group’s actions were that he reluctantly went to gather his party.
 One of them, an American, suggested to me that Bampton residents ‘had just better get used to it’.

 International Friends, another tour company, sent a stream of minibuses to Bampton.
 By this point, we’d tried writing to their senior team, heard nothing back and so wrote to our MP, Robert Courts.
 Their reply to him said: “I am very shocked and saddened by the distress being experience by your constituent as outlined in your letter.
 We have had previous correspondence in the form of an email that was sent by our contact at Bampton Library to all tour operators visiting Bampton.
 This email detailed similar complaints from residents.
 Upon receiving said email we called a meeting with all of our tour guides and expressly stated that as a matter of procedure they must communicate to all customers that the privacy of local residents must be considered at all times when visiting Bampton.”
-Shades of Shaggy again.
-And yet again, absolutely nothing changed – tourists still peered in at our windows, took photographs through them and behaved as though the village was a film set.
+Shades of Shaggy again but not shocked and saddened enough to give Bampton a miss in future.
+Again, absolutely nothing changed – tourists still peered in at our windows, took photographs through them and behaved as though the village was a film set.

 It’s hard to blame the tour companies.
 A 53 seat EvanEvans bus tour will set you back just short of £90 a head.
 That’s nearly £5,000 a bus and we’ll often see three buses a day in peak season.
-A 16 seat mini coach from Rabbie’s – another operator who, I discovered via an Instagram post from one of their guides, no longer visits the village – would have potentially grossed nearly £1,800 per minibus and they operated three separate tours which visited Bampton; one once a week; one five days a week; and another every day of the week.
+A 16 seat mini coach from Rabbie’s – another operator who, I discovered via an Instagram post from one of their guides, very kindly no longer visits the village – could have potentially grossed nearly £1,800 per minibus and they operated three separate tours which visited Bampton; one once a week; one five days a week; and another every day of the week.
 That was a potential £22,700 each week from the village from just one tour company.
-But, to be fair, it’s not all take; Rabbie’s donated £500 to the parish church organ fund.
+Another minicoach operator charges anywhere between £149 per person and £599 for tours including Bampton.

-The truth is that the tour companies can behave exactly as they choose – and they know it.
-There is little in legislation that protects private citizens from the activities of tour companies.
+The truth is that there’s serious money to be made and tour companies can behave exactly as they choose – and they know it.
+There is nothing in legislation that protects private citizens from their activities.
 The District council, after two encouraging meetings and a lot of thought on their part haven’t been able to find a way to set up a Community Protection Order that would have stopped the worst excesses.
-The Parish council have tried but struggled to even get a response from the tour operators.
+The Parish council have tried but struggled to even get replies to their letters from the tour operators.
 There’s no one left to appeal to – our MP has written on our behalf to the tour companies and received nothing but warm words.

 It’s not that we hate tourists.
 Far from it.
-We’ve often gone out, chatted with visitors, taken photos for them and enjoyed the conversations.
+We’ve often gone out, chatted with individual visitors, taken photos for them and enjoyed the conversations.
 We’ve met people from all over the world and loved every minute of it.
-The challenge comes with the sheer weight of numbers – and particularly the constant tour bus and mini-coach parties.
+The challenge comes with the sheer weight of numbers brought by constant tour bus and mini-coach parties.

 2019 was the worst year so far.
-Having failed to find any solution, we decided to move from the village we love and have lived in for nearly 20 years.
-We started talking to agents as the season ended.
+Having failed to find any solution, we decided to move from the village we love and have lived in for nearly 20 years – long before Downton was ever even thought of.
+We started talking to estate agents in late December.

-With travel restrictions and quarantine we have, perhaps, another year before the tour operators start again and we need to think about selling the house and moving.
-But we’ll cherish every minute of peace while it lasts.
+With travel restrictions and the latest lockdown we have, perhaps, until April 2021 before the tour operators start again and we need to think about selling the house and moving.
+But for now, we’ll cherish every minute of peace while it lasts.